laubfall/footystats-tools/README.md

 # Footystats-Tools
 Footystats-Tools is a bet prediction web application that does its predictions based on footystats (footystats.org) csv-files.
-To use this software you need an account at footystats.org in order to download the necessary csv-files and deploy this application for your own.
+To use this software you need an account at footystats.org in order to download the necessary csv-files and deploy this application for your own on your private network.

 # Usage-Manual
 ## Generating the Download-CSV